caroline223/favorite-cocktails-cli-gem/README.md

 # FavoriteCocktails

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/favorite_cocktails`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 FavoriteCocktails is an app that allows you to explore and learn about some of your favorite well-known cocktails as well as some that you may not have heard of before.

 <img src= "https://hips.hearstapps.com/hmg-prod.s3.amazonaws.com/images/margarita-1592951298.jpg?crop=1xw:1xh;center,top&resize=980:*" height ="250" width="250">